mjhea0/node-workshop/challenges/README.md

 1. Create a new project called "javascript-challenges" and add a *main.js* file to it.
 1. Solve each of the challenges below, adding your code to *main.js*.
 1. Commit and push your code to GitHub after you complete each challenge.
-1. Add a comment above each function declaration, explain in a line or two what the function does.
+1. Add a comment above each function declaration, explaining in a line or two what the function does as well as the expected inputs and outputs.
+It's best to add these comments before you start writing any code!
 1. Experiment with higher order functions - like `forEach()`, `map()`, and `filer()` - in place of vanilla `for` loops.
 1. BONUS: Try refactoring the function to use a callback function after you get it working.
 Think about how you could handler errors.
 See the example for more information.